 Difference in height

-This friendly race, whose route has remained almost unchanged since its creation will take you on the track of the pioneers of the discipline.
+This friendly race, which route has remained almost unchanged since its creation, will take you on the track of the pioneers of the discipline.
 All in the middle of a panorama of dazzling beauty.

-Before to register, we strongly recommend that you read the route, profile and estimated passage times to be fully aware of the difficulty of this race.
-The barriers times indicated take into account possible slowdowns that you may encounter and we strongly advise you to plan your race with a margin over barriers time.
+Before you register, we strongly recommend that you read the route, profile and estimated passage times to be fully aware of the difficulty of this race.
+The time barriers indicated take into account possible slowdowns that you may encounter and we strongly advise you to plan your race with a margin over time barriers.

 Date: 26th June 2021